juletx/BertaQA/README.md

 ## Results Analysis

-To analyze the results, run the `basquetrivia_openai.ipynb` and `basquetrivia_anthropic.ipynb` jupyter notebooks in the `analysis` directory.
+To analyze the results, run the `bertaqa_openai.ipynb` and `bertaqa_anthropic.ipynb` jupyter notebooks in the `analysis` directory.
 These notebooks will generate the tables of the paper.

 # Translate-test and Self-translate